 Willoughby State Forest is available for dispersed recreational activities, including hiking, primitive camping, cross country skiing, snowshoeing, hunting and fishing.
 There are over 12 miles of hiking trails on the forest and numerous ponds for swimming and fishing.
 Most of the trails are well suited to the novice and intermediate hiker.
 Several other trails are located on adjacent private ownerships.
-These trails, blazed with white paint, are maintained by the Westmore Association and Northwoods Stewardship Center and are described in the “Day Hikers Guide to Vermont” published by the Green Mountain Club (GMC).
-These trails are located on Wheeler, Bald, Haystack and McSherry Mountains.
+These trails are maintained by the Westmore Association and Northwoods Stewardship Center and are described in the “Day Hikers Guide to Vermont” published by the Green Mountain Club (GMC).
+These trails are located on Wheeler, Bald, and Haystack Mountains.

 The long-range management plan for the Willoughby State Forest is complete and being implemented annually.
 It was approved by Commissioner Jonathan Wood on 04-01-2004 and amended in 2012 with an expansion of Cross Country Ski Trail Networks at Bartlett Mountain.

 - Final Long Range Management Plan